nuwud/Unity_Kinect/README.md

 * [Visual Studio 2013](http://visualstudio.com)

 # Getting Started
+This section will show you the basics of setting up your environment and running the example project from the Kinect v2 Unity plugin.
+If you are already familiar with this process, you can proceed to 'Examples included in this repo' below.
 1. Download and install the [Kinect SDK](http://www.microsoft.com/en-us/download/details.aspx?id=44561)
 2. Download and unzip the [Kinect v2 Plugin for Unity](http://go.microsoft.com/fwlink/?LinkID=513177)
 3. Create a new project in Unity 5.